Created on Thursday, 07 February 2008 10:32

-The usual symptoms are diarrhea associated with cramping, abdominal pain, chills, a feeling of illness, headache and fever.
-The diarrhea often contains blood and mucus.
+Other symptoms associated with Shigella include cramping, abdominal pain, chills, a feeling of illness, headache and fever.

 “If a person is infected and does not properly wash their hands, their hands may be contaminated by stool.
 They can then touch and contaminate common surfaces such as tables, toys and food prepared by them.
 Touching something contaminated from an infected person and infect anyone,” Dr. Virginia A. Caine, director, Marion County Health Department.